How Much Does An Expungement Cost

 How Much Is The Legal Fee To Expunge Criminal Record

-Once you qualify to have your arrest record sealed or expunged the first thing you have to understand is that it takes between 6 and 8 months to complete the process.
+It takes between 6 and 8 months to complete the process.
 Since it takes this long we offer the option to pay-as-you-go.
 If you want to pay all fees and costs up-front you can but you may want to consider the alternative.

 Half The Legal Fee To Start